 I Considered Buying An ISO at a Discount Store, But Didn't

 After shopping for school supplies in 6th grade, I saw a display at a discount mega-store that caught my eye: shelves loaded with flutes, trumpets, and clarinets.
 The latter items enticed me, but when I saw the retail price, I thought that I will save my money until I'm affluent to buy one of them.
 Unfortunately, I did not.
 (Fortunately, I rented a Selmer clarinet for the first two years in middle school and bought a Yamaha for the last.)

-I saw some bad reviews, saying that the timbre was poor, the keys fell off, and other things that declared it a bad clarinet.
+I saw some bad reviews, saying that the timbre was poor, the keys fell off, and other things that declared it an inferior clarinet.
 I searched for the clarinet and the off brand on the search engines and found out that it was an ISO.

 Where ISOs Come From

 Worst of all, they come from discount stores, flea markets, and online auction websites.
-A majority of their employees don't know about the specifications about the instruments, and they are offered at fractions of the prices of the quality ones.
+Most of their employees don't know about the specifications about the instruments, and they are offered at fractions of the prices of the quality ones.